microsoft/MicroHack/03-Azure/01-03-Infrastructure/02_Hybrid_Azure_Stack_HCI/Readme.md

 ### Goal

 At the beginning it is always a good approach setting up the stage, onboard the necessary infrastructure and management components to have the right focus and support for the next challenges.
-In this section the focus will be on
+In this section the focus will be on onboarding the servers we have created in the first challenge and integrate them in the necessary control plane & management tools.

 ### Task 1: Onboard your servers to Azure Arc